sabledb-io/sabledb/README.md

 ### Command `incr`

-The increment command is unique because it uses a "read-modify-update" in order to ensure the atomicity of the action which in a multithreaded environment causes a challenge
+The increment command is unique because it uses a "read-modify-update" in order to ensure the atomicity of the action which in a multi-threaded environment causes a challenge

 | Payload size (bytes) | rps | p50 (ms) | p90 (ms) | p99 (ms) |
 |---|---|---|---|---|